Mossimo Giannulli loses bid to finish prison term at home

 “The toll on Mr. Giannulli’s mental, physical, and emotional well-being has been significant,” they wrote.

-All incoming federal inmates are held in quarantine for 14 days to limit the spread of the virus.
+All incoming federal inmates are held in quarantine for at least 14 days to limit the spread of the virus.
 Giannulli’s quarantine was supposed to end on Dec.
 7, but on that day, several other inmates in his quarantine unit tested positive for the virus, the judge wrote.
 Soon after, Giannulli reported a headache and lost his sense of smell, so officials extended his quarantine, the judge wrote.

 Giannulli is scheduled to be released on April 17.
 His wife, “Full House” star Lori Loughlin, was released last month after spending two months behind bars at a federal lockup in Dublin, California.
 Loughlin’s attorneys and prosecutors agreed that she could start her sentence early and Loughlin promised that she would not seek early release on pandemic-related grounds.